mattgwagner/mattgwagner/README.md

 <h3 align="center">A software architect and team leader from the Sunshine State</h3>

-<h4>I work with software teams and tech leads to help grow their coaching and architectural skills.</h4>
+<h4 align="center">I work with software teams and tech leads to help grow their coaching and architectural skills.</h4>

 <h3 align="center">Connect with me:</h3>